laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Basic concepts

-@@@

 Before we analyze the physics of a rowing engine, we first need to define the basic concepts.
-First we describe the physical systems, then we define the motions in the rowing stroke.
+First we identify the key physical systems at play, then we define the key phases in the rowing stroke.

 ### Physical systems in a rower
 A rowing machine effectively has two fundamental movements: a **linear** (the rower moving up and down, or a boat moving forward) and a **rotational** where the energy that the rower inputs in the system is absorbed through a flywheel (either a solid one, or a liquid one).

 <img src="img/physics/indoorrower.png" width="700">